If your business interacts with customers over the internet, you’ve probably collected lots of customer data.

 Nowadays, you can choose between in-house and cloud-type data storage.
 So, whether it’s data you’re actively using or a backup, it has to remain available only to you.

 On-site data storage is done with the help of hardware, usually in a server room somewhere.
+It is important that you pick a reliable provider with 24/7 support, and Israel dedicated server is a solid option.
 On the other hand, cloud storage offers you to save the data, well, in the cloud.

 Also, you should keep your customer data encrypted for extra safety, no matter which system you choose.
 Encrypted cloud storage for business would be the safest, most practical option since there’s no hardware involved, and the encryption keeps your customer data safe.